 Since its inception, art therapy has proven to have numerous benefits to those willing to embrace it.
 Some of the less-discussed, positive side-effects of adding art therapy to your therapeutic regimen are listed below.

 Benefit 1: Visual Communication

 Entering into the rehabilitation process can prove very daunting.
 No matter how strong you may think you are, jumping into the awkwardness of full self-disclosure in a therapeutic setting can be tough.
-Introducing art therapy gives addicts or others with mental health concerns an easy “in” that can be just what is needed to break down walls to recovery.
+Introducing art therapy gives others with mental health concerns an easy “in” that can be just what is needed to break down walls to recovery.
 The process of expressing oneself visually can often prove significantly easier than verbal communication.